Suppression of Shock X-ray Emission in Novae from Turbulent Mixing with Cool Gas: Discussion

 where in the final line we have used Eq.~\eqref{eq:tratio}.
 Here we have assumed $v_{\rm A} = constant$, when in reality flux-freezing in the compressing turbulent field leads to $B \propto \rho^{2/3}$ and hence $v_{\rm A} \propto \rho^{1/6}$ being larger in the cooled layer by a factor of a few given typical shock compression factors $\sim 10^{3}$.
-Nevertheless, our estimates suggest that the turbulence is at most marginally magnetically-supported on the transport scale (i.e. $v_{\rm t}^{2} \gtrsim v_{\rm A}^{2}$) for particle-acceleration efficiencies $\epsilon_{\rm p} \sim 10^{-3}-10^{-2}$ needed to explain the gamma-ray emission \citep{Metzger+15,Li+17,Aydi+20}.
+Our estimates suggest that the turbulence can be marginally magnetically-supported on the transport scale (i.e. $v_{\rm t}^{2} \gtrsim v_{\rm A}^{2}$) for particle-acceleration efficiencies $\epsilon_{\rm p} \sim 10^{-3}-10^{-2}$ needed to explain the gamma-ray emission \citep{Metzger+15,Li+17,Aydi+20}.
+This could imply that mixing would be limited to somewhat larger scales of the turbulent cascade and therefore be somewhat less efficient than we have assumed (e.g., \citealt{Lancaster+21b}).

-Furthermore, the magnetic pressure on which these estimates have been made (Eq.~\eqref{eq:PB}) is likely a high estimate.
+On the other hand, the magnetic pressure on which these estimates have been made (Eq.~\eqref{eq:PB}) may be overestimated when the spectral properties of the gamma-ray emission are considered.
 To produce a maximum proton energy of $\sim 100$ GeV, consistent with that needed to explain the $\gamma$-ray emission of classical novae on a $\sim$ 1 day timescale \citep[e.g.,][]{Chomiuk+20}, one requires an acceleration time $\tau_{\rm acc} \simeq D/v_{\rm sh}^2 \simeq cr_{\rm L}/v_{\rm sh}^2 \simeq$ 1 day, where $D$ is the Bohm diffusion coefficient and $r_{\rm L}$ is the proton gyroradius.
 This requirement gives an approximate magnetic field $\simeq 1000 \mu$G in the vicinity of the shock, assuming $v_{\rm sh} = 1000 \ \rm{km \ s^{-1}}$.
-While this field certainly requires some sort of magnetic field amplification, it is either comparable to or lower than that calculated assuming Eq.~\eqref{eq:PB}, depending on our assumptions for $\epsilon_{\rm p}$ and $P_{\rm X}$.
+While this field certainly requires some sort of magnetic field amplification, it is either comparable to or lower than that calculated assuming Eq.~\eqref{eq:PB}, depending on our assumptions for $\epsilon_{\rm p}$ and $P_{\rm sh}$.
 This implies that the nonresonant instability might not saturate or might saturate at a lower level than that predicted by \cite{Bell04}, consistent with the results of kinetic simulations \citep{Zacharegkas+24}.